3 RISC-V Memory Models

 Note: read-only CSRs are not listed, as they do not participate in the definition of syntactic dependencies.

 This section provides a concrete listing of the source and destination registers for each instruction.
-These listings are used in the definition of syntactic dependencies in mem-dependencies.
+These listings are used in the definition of syntactic dependencies in Section 3.1.1.2.

 Key: